MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-51-Fresh-Fruits-Vegetables-Other-Products-Inspection-Certification-Standards/subpart-Z-United-States-Standards-Grades-Pistachio-Nuts-Shell/section-51.2547.md

 (3) *Foreign material* means leaves, sticks, loose hulls or hull pieces, dirt, rocks, insects or insect fragments not attached to nuts, or any substance other than pistachio shells or kernels.
 Glass, metal or live insects shall not be permitted.

-(4) *Particles and dust* means pieces of nut kernels which will pass through a5/64 inch round opening.
+(4) *Particles and dust* means pieces of nut kernels which will pass through a 5/64 inch round opening.

-(5) *Undersize* means pistachio nuts in the shell which fall through a30/64 inch round hole screen.
+(5) *Undersize* means pistachio nuts in the shell which fall through a 30/64 inch round hole screen.

 [68 FR 50684, Aug.
 22, 2003]